-Based on the rising tax rates for the OASDI program (combined employer and employee tax went from 2 percent in 1941 to 12.4 percent starting in 1990), and the declining relative value of benefits due to an increase in the normal retirement age (NRA), one might expect that money's worth ratios would decline steadily for later years of birth.
-In fact, all of the combinations of sex, family groupings, and earnings levels shows substantial
+Based on the rising tax rates for the OASDI program (combined employer and employee tax rates increased from 2 percent in 1941 to 12.4 percent starting in 1990), and the declining relative value of benefits due to increases in the normal retirement age (NRA), one might expect that money's worth ratios would decline steadily for later years of birth.
+In fact, all of the combinations of sex, family groupings, and earnings levels show substantial decreases in the money's worth ratios from the first to the fourth year-of-birth cohorts (1920 to 1943).